Basic Needs

 - mobile outreach and assessment

-C. Develop programs and support services which maximize independent living
+C. Develop programs and support services which maximize independent living such as:

 - transitional housing